What to know about Hollywood icon Gene Hackman's and his wife's deaths

 Who was Arakawa?

-Arakawa was born in Hawaii in December 1959 and grew up in the state.
-She studied piano while growing up in Honolulu and, as an 11-year-old sixth grader, performed in youth concerts in front of thousands of first and second graders at the Honolulu International Center Concert Hall, the Honolulu Star-Bulletin reported in 1971.
+Arakawa was born in Hawaii in December 1959 and grew up in Honolulu.
+She studied piano and, as an 11-year-old sixth grader, performed in youth concerts in front of thousands of students at the Honolulu International Center Concert Hall, the Honolulu Star-Bulletin reported in 1971.

 Arakawa attended the University of Southern California from 1981 through 1983, the university said in an email.